Display to header level

 Most conservation easements are donated by owners who wish to protect the land they love from inappropriate development.
 In certain narrow circumstances, easements are purchased at a bargain price or fair value.
 Donations and bargain sales that meet IRS requirements can result in federal tax benefits.

-Stewardship of the easement takes time and money.
+Stewardship of an easement takes time and money.
 A land trust that doesn’t raise money to cover its perpetual stewardship responsibilities can’t assure that conservation will be lasting.
 For this reason, it is a normal practice for a land trust to make a stewardship funding arrangement with an owner to help with the land trust’s financial burden.
-This arrangement may involve one or more cash contributions by the owner at and/or following the establishment of the easement.
+This arrangement may involve one or more cash contributions by the owner at or following the establishment of the easement.

 Since not all owners can afford to make cash contributions, the land trust might alternatively seek to arrange for payments by future owners of the land or find financial support from other individuals or organizations who want to see the conservation easement established.

-If a conservation easement is donated or sold at a bargain price to a qualified organization and the transaction conforms with the applicable federal tax rules, the donor may receive a federal tax deduction.
+If a conservation easement is donated or sold at a bargain price to a qualified organization and the transaction conforms with federal tax rules, the donor may receive a federal tax deduction.
 Since the donor may deduct only up to 50% (100% if a qualified farmer) from their income each year, the donor can spread the deduction out over as many as 16 years.

 Roughly approximated, the maximum value of the deduction equals the fair value of the land unencumbered by the easement minus the fair value of the land that would result if the easement were in place.
 The values must be determined by an appraisal that meets tax rule requirements and is completed by an appraiser qualified under the tax rules.